Katie Alice Greer: Biography

 When Priests broke up in 2019, she moved to Los Angeles, just before the pandemic outbreak.
 During the pandemic she released a series of EPs and began work on her first full solo album.

 In April 2022, Greer released Barbarism, a full length album which she wrote, performed, produced and mixed herself, noting that "Recording, for me, is like an instrument, and definitely the one I'm most proficient in".
 The album title alludes to "socialism or barbarism", a phrase used by Rosa Luxemburg.
 The album marks a strong break from the post-punk of Priests.
 One reviewer summarizes the album as "caught between reality and nightmare, balancing dissonant soundscapes against an eerie, self-possessed sense of calm" and concludes "Falling into her [Greer's] world, it's hard not to be possessed in return".
 Another reviewer describes it as "a wonderfully singular vision full of conviction, vulnerability, fear, fascination, and rage.
 The songs themselves feel like collages, layers of sound chopped up and glued together in ambiguous shapes."
 Rolling Stone writes "It's trippy, radical, weirdly life-affirming music, like nothing else Greer has ever made."

-Discussing the many sources of inspiration for the album, Greer mentions not only musicians such as Erykah Badu and Karuna Khyal but also artists such as Alex Prager, Hito Steyerl and Julian Rosenfeldt.
+Discussing the many sources of inspiration for the album, Greer mentioned musicians including Erykah Badu, Karuna Khyal, Alex Prager, Hito Steyerl, and Julian Rosenfeldt.

+Her album Perfect Woman Sound Machine, Vol. 1 was released on April 3, 2026.

 As an artist, she has "cultivated a reputation as a dynamic performer and an astute conveyor of both abstract and didactic cultural critiques".
 The latter includes spoken and written commentaries, including essays and talks for NPR and the Future Of Music Policy Summit, among others, and often exploring "the politics of community… DIY, grassroots, based on mutual aid and solidarity".